m-hogg/recurringpayments/README.md

-# subcost
+# savingsvisualizer
-Vue + ChartJS app to help visualize just how much those subscriptions are costing you
+Vue + ChartJS app to help visualize just how much you'd have if you saved X per month.